ShingZhanho/ENGG1340-Project-25Spring/README.md

 _SHOOT!_ is straightforward but brutally intense:
 1. **Eliminate or be eliminated**: Monsters will keep coming and your job is to gun them down before they overrun you.
-2. **One Mistake can be fatal**: Some monsters are faster, tougher, or deadlier than others.
+2. **One mistake can be fatal**: Some monsters are faster, tougher, or deadlier than others.
 Learn their behaviors or face a quick defeat.
+3. **Score to win**: Every kill adds to your score.
+Push your limits, beat your high score, and prove your dominance.
+4. **No Escape**: The arena is locked!
+Fight until the last monster falls… or until you do.

 ## Build Instructions